silnrsi/font-idiqlat/documentation/source/productsite/faq.md

 #### *How is this font different from East Syriac Marcus?*

 This font was based on the design of the Syriac characters in East Syriac Marcus.
-The outlines have been cleaned up.
+The outlines have been cleaned up or redrawn.
 The Latin characters were imported from Crimson Pro.
-The font has support for more ligatures and diacritics that East Syriac requires.
+The font has support for ligatures and diacritics that the East Syriac style requires.
 This font was updated to use a more modern build system so that it can be easily updated in the future.
+The font also includes other weights.